How to Choose the Best Ballet Dance Flooring

 However, if you’re planning on doing a permanent installation in a ballet-only studio, I’d recommend taking the step up to the regular Adagio rolls.

 Impact Rolls – Wood Series

-Our impact rolls are like attaching a vinyl marley roll to a 5mm rubber underlayment.
+Our impact rolls are like attaching a vinyl Marley roll to a 5mm rubber underlayment.
 These can be especially helpful if you don’t have a sprung subfloor*.
-These rolls are also versatile enough for jazz, contemporary and hip hop
+These rolls are also versatile enough for jazz, contemporary, and hip hop, as well.

-*Note: These are not a replacement for a dance subfloor.
+*Note: These are not a replacement for a sprung subfloor.
 They are not nearly as shock-absorbent.
-However, if you can’t do a dance subfloor, they are better than a thinner vinyl marley on its own.
+However, if you can’t do a sprung subfloor, they are better than a thinner vinyl Marley on its own.

-Whether you’re a studio, school or professional company, the last thing you want is injured dancers.
-And the best way to prevent injuries is to start with a dance subfloor.
+Whether you’re a studio, school, or professional company, the last thing you want is injured dancers.
+And the best way to reduce injuries is to start with a dance subfloor.

 The subfloor absorbs and distributes the dancer’s weight, which allows dancers to continue to jump, leap and roll with a lower risk of injury.

 |Related Content >> Dance Subfloor Buying Guide|